LucasHasting/C-Maps/README.md

 # C++ Maps Container
-Project was created in my Data Structures and Algorithms class.
-Project was done with the help of Ethan Nix and Krutivas Pradhan.
+Project was created in my CS 355 (Data Structures and Algorithms) class.
+It was to find an applicable use of the STL map container.
+The project makes use of the map container as a means of authentication.
+The encryption method used was a slight modification to an ASCII cipher and should not be used in production as it is not secure.
+This project was done with the help of Ethan Nix and Krutivas Pradhan.

 ## Table of Contents